cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
 In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR arrays of Attributes, where each Attribute type and value is encoded as a (CBOR int, CBOR text string) pair.
 Each AttributeType is encoded as a CBOR int (see {{fig-attrtype}}).
 The AttributeType id-emailAddress is always an IA5String.
-For the other AttributeTypes, the sign is used to represent the character string type; positive for printableString, negative for utf8String.
+For the other AttributeTypes, the sign is used to represent the character string type; positive for utf8String, negative for printableString.
+In natively signed certificates the sign has no meaning.
 The string types teletexString, universalString, and bmpString are not supported.
 If Name contains a single Attribute containing an utf8String encoded 'common name' it is encoded as a CBOR text string.
 If the text string contains an EUI-64 of the form "HH-HH-HH-HH-HH-HH-HH-HH" where 'H' is one of the symbol '0'–'9' or 'A'–'F' it is encoded as a CBOR byte string of length 8 instead.
 EUI-64 mapped from a 48-bit MAC address (i.e. of the form "HH-HH-HH-FF-FE-HH-HH-HH) is encoded as a CBOR byte string of length 6.

 * validity.
 The 'notBefore' and 'notAfter' fields are encoded as unwrapped CBOR epoch-based date/time (~time) where the tag content is an unsigned integer.
 In POSIX time, leap seconds are ignored, with a leap second having the same POSIX time as the second before it.
 Compression of X.509 certificates with the time 23:59:60 UTC is therefore not supported.
 Note that RFC 5280 mandates encoding of dates through the year 2049 as UTCTime and later dates as GeneralizedTime.